Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 **VisitorID**

-This class is an identifier to be used with the Experience Cloud Visitor ID Service.
+This class is an identifier to be used with the Adobe Experience Cloud Identity Service.

 ```java
 public class VisitorID {